skypro20/ops/README.md

 ## Aims
-- figure out ways in to help my customers better
+- Figure out ways to help & delight Customers
-- come up ideas that are useful to you (for process operations) through data wrangling and business knowledge
+- Come up with ideas that are useful to you (for process operations) through data wrangling and business knowledge

 ## How to survive automation